Meet the Museum's dinosaur hunters

 Digging for dinosaurs

-Museum scientists are in Wyoming searching for dinosaurs and other extinct animals and plants.
+Follow Museum scientists's progress in Wyoming searching for dinosaurs and other extinct animals and plants.